julelang/manual/src/api/integrated-jule/wrappers.md

 ### Add Functionalities

 Existing common functions or all functions that need to be added/planned must be defined by making them compatible with API types.
-For example `size` and `capacity` methods that STL vector has.
+For example, `size` and `capacity` methods that STL vector has.

 The identifiers of the wrapped definitions do not have to be the same as the identifiers of the corresponding definitions of the wrapped structure.
-But in most cases it is recommended to be the same.
+But in most cases, it is recommended to be the same.

 For example: